notadeejay/rbc-training/data/Week 3 Day 2/03__Media Queries__Reading.md

-As more people access the internet from mobile devices, making sure your site looks great on all platforms is becoming more and more important.
-CSS gives us media queries, so we can apply different styles at different screen widths and devices.
+As more people access the internet from mobile devices, making sure your site looks great on all platforms becomes more and more important.
+CSS gives us **media queries**, so we can apply different styles at different screen widths and devices.

-Often media queries are used to adjust the layout of your HTML page when the screen is resized, or when a user loads your site on a mobile device.
-For example, this is a common layout for web pages:
+Media Queries are a great way to adjust the layout of your page so it looks great on any device.

 ![common layout](https://cl.ly/3Y451J0N0h1G/Image%202017-09-21%20at%205.50.56%20PM.png)